-General Note: When a meal or snack is not observed during the 3-hour observation, stay to observe the meal/snack, and score the following indicators based on observation: 1.2, 1.3, 1.4, 1.5, 3.2, 3.3, 3.4, 3.5, 5.2, 5.3, 5.4, 7.1, 7.3.
-Score the remaining indicators as unmet since the schedule, interactions, and language did not take place during the 3-hour observation: 1.1, 3.1, 5.1, 5.5, 7.2, 7.4, 7.5.
+General Note: When a meal or snack is not observed during the 3-hour observation, you do not need to stay to observe the meal/snack.
+Score indicators 1.3, 3.3, 5.3, and 7.3 based on the other sanitary practices observed during the observation.
+Score all remaining indicators as unmet since the schedule, interactions, and language did not take place during the 3-hour observation.